-- Product form and method of consumption/delivery; - A description of the manufacturing process; - Whether the product's manufacturing process alters the cannabinoid profile from the natural plant; - Evidence demonstrating that the product will not cause intoxication based upon legitimate scientific evidence about the products method of consumption and cannabinoid profile; - Whether the product has a GRAS or self-GRAS determination or similar safety studies that would be deemed by public health experts as sufficient to demonstrate that a product is safe for consumption; and - Marketing, testing, and labeling information relating to the product.
+- Evidence demonstrating that the product will not cause intoxication, including for minors, based upon legitimate scientific evidence about the products method of consumption and cannabinoid profile; - Whether the product has a GRAS or self-GRAS determination or similar safety studies that would be deemed by public health experts as sufficient to demonstrate that a product is safe for consumption; and - Marketing, testing, and labeling information relating to the product.

-Additionally, producers would be able to provide information for the MED/CDPHE's consideration outside the narrow scope of requirements.
-The MED/CDPHE would also consider information submitted by other applicants, creating efficiency and increased opportunity.
+Additionally, the producers would be able to provide information for the MED/CDPHE's Division's consideration outside the narrow scope of requirements.
+The MED/CDPHE Division would also consider information submitted by other applicants, creating efficiency and increased opportunity.
 Finally, statute should expressly exempt the information submitted pursuant to this process from CORA requests and should be further subject to C.R.S.
 6-1-111(2).